 Undoubtedly, experiencing shock, sadness, despair, anger, and denial when losing a parent is unavoidable.
 So, if you’ve lost a parent, remember to take all the time you need to grieve.
 But, also remember to treat yourself with compassion and patience.
 And whatever your way of mourning is, never bottle up your feelings.
 Instead, let them run through you freely and acknowledge them the way they are.

 Here are 5 approaches that may help speed up your healing:

 1. Your relatives and friends are the people you can always rely on for help and support.
 But, if they can’t provide you with the emotional support you need, don’t hesitate to talk to a professional therapist.

-2. Look for a support group which involves people who have similar concerns and pains to yours.
+2. Look for a support group that involves people who have similar concerns and pains to yours.
 Group therapy is a great way to express your feelings, share your experiences, and create meaningful relationships.

 3. If you suffer from both grief and clinical depression, know that taking certain antidepressants can speed up your healing, of course, if they’re prescribed by a professional.

 4. Try to maintain a healthy lifestyle as much as you can.
 Have a good 8-hour sleep every night, consume healthy food and drinks, do physical exercises, and meditate.
 This will prevent you from developing unhealthy, self-destructive behaviors, such as substance addiction or overeating.

 5. Last but not least, if you’re a religious person, turn to your faith.
 Your faith and religious traditions can be quite comforting and soothing in a time of pain.